kgisl/project-ideas/ias/IAS_Mandate.md

 # Final Year Projects

-_Automation First.
-Intelligent Automation next._
+_"Automation First.
+Intelligent Automation next."_

 We will develop students to gain a good perspective of the "Automation First" paradigm and then move them into the "Intelligent Automation (using AI)" paradigm.